annanardelli/Employee_Management/README.md

 # Employee Management Application

 ### Deployed in AWS with an HTML and JavaScript front-end.
-The back-end is serverless using Lambda functions, which are triggered from the front-end through REST APIs.
+The back-end is serverless using Python Lambda functions, which are triggered from the front-end through REST APIs.

 ### Accounts are managed through Cognito and the front-end code is hosted in AWS Amplify.